climber2002/zendesk-search/README.md

 - DateTimeNormalizer: Normalize the value into a DateTime object
 - TextNormalizer: Lowercase the text, remove punctuations and replace special Latin characters with corresponding ASCII characters
 - ArrayNormalizer: Normalize an array, can pass a `element_normalizer` to normalize the elements in the array.

-**Tokenize**: Usually after normalizing and before add the normalized value into the inverted index, there is another step called tokenizing, which is to split the normalized value into tokens.
-For example, `Francisca Rasmussen` can be tokenized into `francisca` and `rasmussen` so the user can get the result if he searches either `Francisca` or `Rasmussen`.
-This application doesn't do tokenizing currently since it only requires full value match.
-But in `EntityIndex#tokenize` method if provides an extension point where we can add tokenizing later.

 #### EntityIndex